abdukod1rov/linkedinscraper/README.md

 ## Modifying the Scraper
 There is already a valid Linkedin URL that fetches Python developer jobs.
-If you want to directly see the job_listing.json, I provided in the directory.
+If you want to directly see the job_listing.json file, I provided that in the directory.
 And also, if you want to modify the scraper to extract additional data or use a different website, you can edit the main.py file.
 The file is well-commented and should be easy to follow.